shaloo/docs.arcana/docs/setup/config-social/index.md

 !!! info "Passwordless Login"

       By default, passwordless login is always available for any application that integrates with the {{config.extra.arcana.sdk_name}}.
-Unlike social providers, passwordless option is enabled by default and requires no configuration.
+Unlike social OAuth providers, passwordless option is enabled by default and requires no configuration.